 Stop by the Newborn Monument in the center of the city – a tall typographic sculpture representing the birth of the new nation of Kosovo.
-The monument was unveiled on 17 February 2008, when Kosovo formally declared its independence from Serbia.
+The monument was unveiled on 17 February 2008, when Kosovo formally declared it’s independence from Serbia.
 It is freshly painted each year with a new theme on the anniversary of Kosovo’s independence.
 One year it was painted with the flags of the nations that have recognized Kosovo.
 After visiting the monument, head over to Bill Clinton Boulevard, where you will find the statue of Bill Clinton waving.
 This American president is adored here as he came to the aid of Kosovo during the 1999 war with Serbia despite not being part of NATO.

 Explore Prishtina’s Germia Park, a popular regional park and the biggest in Prishtina.
 It is located northeast of Prishtina and covers an area of about 39 sq miles (62 sq. km).
 This mountain massif is a part of the Rhodope Mountains.
 We were surprised to see a big park just 20 minutes from our hotel (the center).

 We took a short route and discovered some buildings that were half destroyed among the beautiful tall trees.
-Our host said that those were unfinished or destroyed Serbian buildings from the war.
+Our host said those were unfinished or destroyed Serbian buildings from the war.
 According to him, many Serbian missiles were directed at this park.
-Mines were planted in the park by the Serbians in an effort to control the area.
+Mines were planted in the park by the Serbians to control the area.
 Until 2008 it was hazardous to walk around the park as you could risk stepping on them.
 However, they were cleaned up after the war, and now it is entirely safe to visit.

 Partaking in everyday life

 Talk with the locals.
 The locals are amiable and love to talk with visitors, especially Americans.
 Most Kosovars are familiar with Peace Corps volunteers and people from the U.N. or N.G.O.s living or working in their country.
-They are also a bit intrigued by Kosovo tourism since it’s a relatively recent phenomenon.
+They are also slightly intrigued by Kosovo tourism since it’s a relatively recent phenomenon.

 Shopping in Prishtina Just walking around, you will see plenty of stores and shops to stop by.
 There is also a big mall a few miles away.